IFRCGo/cbs/Documentation/Contribution/documentation.md

 ## File names

 All files should be lower cased.
-In case of multiple words and concepts that would be in codefiles **CamelCase** you **MUST** seperate with underscore **_** instead.
+In case of multiple words and concepts that would be in code-files **CamelCase** you **MUST** separate with underscore **_** instead.
 For instance: [*development_environment.md*](development_environment.md).

 ## DocFX

 For processing all the documentation we're using [DocFX](http://dotnet.github.io/docfx/).
-It takes the API documentation and all the markdown articles and genereates HTML for us and it gets published during the continuous build running.
+It takes the API documentation and all the markdown articles and generates HTML for us and it gets published during the continuous build running.

 ** More details to come **.